 The Big Toot runs on trackless roads and carries a max of 60 people.
 Its three wagons are thoughtfully designed and can maneuver the narrowest of places.
 On a smooth, quiet, and comfortable train ride, don’t forget to click some great pictures!

-Things to do in Foreshore:
+Things to do in the Mandurah Foreshore: